Overview of COVID-19 and Mechanical Ventilation

 Infection Prevention for Covid-10 and tracheostomy and/or mechanical ventilation

-Preventing the spread of Covid-19 is a priority and responsibility for everyone.
+Preventing the spread of COVID-19 is a priority and responsibility for everyone.
 Healthcare workers around the globe are fighting to slow the spread of the disease.
 Infection control measures are paramount to protecting workers and patients.

 The World Health Organization has guidance on infection prevention and control which will be summarized here.
 It indicates to initiate infection prevention and control at the point of entry of the patient to hospital.
 Screening should be done at first point of contact at the emergency department or outpatient department/clinics.
 Patients should wear a mask, covering the mouth and nose and maintain social distancing.
+Taking temperatures at the door is also recommended.

 Standard Precautions assume that every person is potentially infected or colonized with a pathogen that could be transmitted in the healthcare setting.
 Healthcare professionals entering the room of a patient with known or suspected COVID-19 should adhere to standard precautions and wear a respirator, gown, gloves and eye protection.
 Evidence supports that aerosolized transmission risks should be taken at all times.
 This is also supported by the rate of transmission.
 Airborne measures refer to a certain diameter size (MMMAD).
 Droplets can still become aerosolized and travel beyond 6-feet.
 While there are PPE shortages driving difficult decisions, a high level of protection including N95 masks and above, is recommended for healthcare provider safety.